Mori3516/vortex/README.md

 - `miscs`: Miscellaneous resources.

 ## Quick Start
 If you are interested in a stable release of Vortex, you can download the latest release [here](https://github.com/vortexgpgpu/vortex/releases/latest).
 Otherwise, you can pull the most recent, but (potentially) unstable version as shown below.
 The following steps demonstrate how to build and run Vortex with the default driver: SimX.
 If you are interested in a different backend, look [here](docs/simulation.md).

+If you’re interested in the Vortex software stack/compiler and would like to install it instead of using the prebuilt toolchain, you can use [VOLT](https://github.com/vortexgpgpu/Volt).

 ### Supported OS Platforms
 - Ubuntu 18.04, 20.04, 22.04, 24.04